DevTotti/monkey-todo-app/README.md

 #Usage
-To run the server, by default the server runs on 5000 but you can change it to anything.
-You can do this by reading the comment in ```app.py``` line 89
+To run the server, by default the server runs on port 8000

+The docker image also runs on port 8000

 When all is set, run the server using